anibalsanchez/-Tim-Davis-Watch-Me-Work-Tailwind-CSS-with-Anibal-Sanchez/README.md

 1. Test of stylesheet generated with Tailwind in Joomla 4
 1. Iterative and evolutionary design
 1. Performance analysis and Tailwind generated code
-1. Comparison of Tailwind with other frameworks: Bootstrap, Bulma, Foundation, Tachyons, Semantic and Materialize
+1. Comparison of Tailwind with other frameworks, such as Bootstrap, Bulma, Foundation, Tachyons, Semantic and Materialize
 1. Implementation of inline styles, user.css stylesheet or complete template
 1. Conclusions, advanced design, prototypes and next steps